Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 Voices 3 and 4 are pulse waves with a suboctave added in for extra flavor.
 Good for leads.
 Voices 5-8 are mellow triangle voices, good for chords.
 Drums are Kick, Snare, a noisy hat/cymbal, and a cheesy Cowbell.
-Finally, there is a raw PCM channel which takes 14-bit samples at whatever speed you send 'em.
+Finally, there is a raw PCM channel that takes 16-bit samples at whatever speed you send 'em.

-The oscillators take a pitch increment (scale: TBD) from userland.
-A lookup or formula in the IPL should take care of turning this into pitches for the user.
+You can configure an attack and release rate for each voice independently, and then play it by sending it a pitch increment (scale: TBD) and a duration.
+A lookup or formula in the IPL should take care of turning this into pitches for the user, and the durations are approximately 180 counts for a quarter note at 120 BPM.

-An IPL function should also take care of durations, but I haven't decided yet how to handle that: timer in HW or SW?
-But the user experience should be `synth_play(voice, note, duration);`
+But the user experience should be `synth_play(voice, note, duration);`  You just have to fire these off at the right time, and you have music.

-Note that if you select a long release, it will "spill over" the time that you've selected as duration -- it's the time that you're holding down the key on a keyboard.
+Note that if you have configured the voice for a long release, it will "spill over" the time that you've selected as duration -- the duration is like the time that you're holding down the key on a keyboard -- it rings out a bit after that.

 This general layout should be kinda musical, make it easy to write a MIDI player or tracker (todo!), and generally be fun.
 How would it be easiest to write a tracker?
 What can I do to support that?

-Configurables include attack and release on the amplitude envelope.
-IPL functions for these will need to be written, once the configurable hardware gets done.

 ## Layout: